← All insights

 How it usually starts

 BEC often begins quietly — sometimes with a phishing email that hands an attacker access to a real mailbox.
 From inside that account, they read past conversations, learn how your business talks about money, and wait for the right moment.
-Other times they simply spoof an address, or register a look-alike domain that’s one character off.
+This account takeover is what makes the most damaging BEC attacks so convincing: the fraudulent email comes from a genuine address, in a real thread, written in the sender’s normal style.

 How to prevent it